Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/33-testnet-last/+page.md

-## Account Abstraction Lesson 33: Validate Testnet zkSync Demo
+## Account Abstraction Lesson 33: Testnet zkSync Demo

 The final step is to deploy and send a transaction.
 As of the creation of this lesson, foundry scripts don't work that well with zkSync.
 We are going to use Hardhat.
 Since Hardhat isn't a part of this course, we won't do any explanation of the code.
 However, you will get to see how it is deployed and sent.